voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

    :alt: fiw
    :align: center

 For your reference, the relationship labels are stored in disk in a matrix that provides the relationship of each member with other members of the family as well as names and genders.
 The i-th rows represent the i-th family member's relationship to the j-th other members.

-For example:
+For example, `FID0001.csv` contains:

 .. code-block:: text

-            FID0001.csv

     MID     1     2     3     Name    Gender
      1      0     4     5     name1     f
      2      1     0     1     name2     f
      3      5     4     0     name3     m

 Here we have three family members, as listed under the MID column (far-left).
 Each MID reads across its row.
-We can see that MID1 is related to MID2 by 4->1 (Parent->Child), which of course can be viewed as the inverse, i.e., MID2->MID1 is 1->4.
-It can also be seen that MID1 and MID3 are spouses of one another, i.e., 5->5.
+We can see that MID1 is related to MID2 by 4 -> 1 (Parent -> Child), which of course can be viewed as the inverse, i.e., MID2 -> MID1 is 1 -> 4.
+It can also be seen that MID1 and MID3 are spouses of one another, i.e., 5 -> 5.

 .. note::

     The spouse label will likely be removed in future version of this dataset.
 It serves no value to the problem of kinship.

 For more information on the data (e.g., statistics, task evaluations, benchmarks, and more), see the recent journal: